Rqcker/SymbioticAIS/README.md

 pip install sais
 ```

-🔥 Example usage, here’s how to use SAIS to optimise a function:
+🔥 Example usage, here's how to use SAIS to optimise a function:

 ```python
 from sais import run